 Petty Cash Advances

 Sometimes you just don’t have the funds you need to purchase something on the College’s behalf and wait to get reimbursed.
 In these cases, the Cashier has a “Special Box” which loans small amounts to students, faculty, employees in advance for an approved purchase.
 The amount is considered to be a personal loan until receipts are presented and the loan is cleared.
 Receipts are expected within two business days.
 The advance must be pre-approved by an appropriate signing authority for the anticipated charge.
-Please note the college reserves to right to charge a valid account (like tuition account) if reimbursement or receipts are insufficient.
+Please note the college reserves the right to charge a valid account (like tuition account) if reimbursement or receipts are insufficient.

 Adding money to your printing account